BAE Faculty Administrative Resources Overview

 Graduate Course Creation:

-Graduate course additions begin by making a proposal to BAE Faculty.
+Graduate course additions begin by making a proposal to GBSE Faculty.
 This includes outlining the course content and relationship to our programs, presenting during a faculty retreat, having a favored vote to trail run this course and teaching the course as EBS/ABT/TA 298.

 Please contact the GBSE Chair for further assistance.